All Episodes

 Well, let me tell you something.

-You have a very real legitimate concern.
+You have a very real, legitimate concern.

-And and if people are gonna be leaving New York and New Jersey and in Pennsylvania and Wisconsin and Michigan, and they're gonna head to Florida, Texas, Tennessee, the Carolinas.
+And if people are going to be leaving New York and New Jersey and Pennsylvania and Wisconsin and Michigan and they're going to head to Florida, Texas, Tennessee, the Carolinas, don't bring the stupid policies that ruined your state with you.

-Don't do don't bother coming.
+Don't bother coming.

 You're ready to destroy, help destroy one state with those policies.

-Don't risk destroy other states with those policies.
+Don't destroy other states with those policies.

-I'm I'm totally on board with you.
+I'm totally on board with you.

 Now, for example, if I become a resident of Florida, I think you would welcome me, wouldn't you?